Rutgers Responsible Conduct of Research Toolkit

 - Compact Between Postdoctoral Appointees and Their Mentors (AAMC): Excerpt: “The Compact Between Postdoctoral Appointees and Their Mentors is intended to initiate discussions at the local and national levels about the postdoctoral appointee-mentor relationship and the commitments necessary for a high quality postdoctoral training experience.”
 It is intended to serve as a model and be modified to fit with local circumstances.

-- Compact for Graduate Students, University of Wisconsin-Madison*: A sample mentoring compact from a research group that outlines expectations for advisers and students in their mentoring relationship. *(Permission received 5/21/18 from Dr. McMahon for use of this compact)
+- Compact for Graduate Students, University of Wisconsin-Madison*: A sample mentoring compact from a research laboratory director that outlines expectations for graduate students. *(Permission received 8/10/22 from Dr. McMahon for use of this compact)

 - Compact: A Guide for Research Students*: A sample agreement written by Dr. Norman Ramsey of Tufts University that lays out a compact between himself and students in his research group, laying out expectations of how research will be performed, how research data will be kept, authorship responsibilities, and responsibilities of both the students and the advisor. *(Permission received 5/21/18 from Dr. Ramsey for use of this compact)